Senior Exemption / Freeze

 Senior Citizen Exemption & Tax Ceiling

-The City of North Richland Hills offers a $36,000 senior tax exemption as well as a senior tax freeze, also known as a tax ceiling.
-The exemption and freeze are a way to help seniors stay in their North Richland Hills home, even in times of increasing home valuations.
+The City of North Richland Hills, Tarrant County, the school district and other taxing entities offer senior tax exemptions as well as a senior tax freeze, also known as a tax ceiling, for homeowners age 65 and up.
+The exemption and freeze lower the property tax burden for seniors and help them stay in their home, even in times of increasing home valuations.
+A senior exemption and tax ceiling is in place for about 26% of homeowners in North Richland Hills.

 What is the Senior Exemption?

-Homeowners can receive a $36,000 senior exemption when you turn 65.
-The senior exemption is in addition to the 15% homestead exemption that is available to homeowners of any age.
+Homeowners can receive a senior exemption from the City of North Richland HIlls and other taxing entities when you turn 65.
+The senior exemption is in addition to the homestead exemption that is available to homeowners of any age.
 The exemption lowers the taxable value of your property and the amount of property taxes you owe.

 What is the Senior Tax Freeze?